 In celebration of our 90 years, we've developed a whole new look.
 We've refreshed our brand, updated our logo, website and member benefit offerings.

 Our members are vital to our organization.
-The inspiring work of your nonprofit organization motivates us to evolve and innovate new ways to help keep your charitable mission thriving.
-Your support of ACGA helps preserve a long-time pillar of the philanthropic community and its meaningful work.
-Check out our exclusive members-only benefits::
+The inspiring work of our members motivates us to evolve and innovate new ways to help keep their charitable missions thriving.
+Our members' support of ACGA helps preserve a long-time pillar of the philanthropic community and its meaningful work.
+Check out our exclusive members-only benefits: